 - 1 egg

 - 1 cup water

 - Maple syrup (optional)

-Before you head out to the campsite, mix all of the dry ingredients in a bowl, and whisk together so that they are mixed thoroughly.
+Before heading out to the campsite, mix all dry ingredients in a bowl and whisk them together to mix them thoroughly.

 Add the pancake mix to a waterproof plastic bag and pack it in your bag.